Saturday, 20 December 2025

 Bogotá mayor's popularity slumps over "crime and transportation"

-A poll from early December showed widespread dissatisfaction with the work of the Bogotá mayor, Carlos Fernando Galán Pachón, in large part due to an increasing sense of insecurity.
+A poll from early December showed widespread dissatisfaction with the Bogotá mayor, Carlos Fernando Galán Pachón, in large part due to an increasing sense of insecurity.
 Galán had an approval rating of 26% as of 5 December, with 62% of Bogotá residents feeling unsafe, which was unprecedented since 2008 according to the poll Bogotá como vamos.
 People were also dissatisfied with the Transmilenio bus network, a pioneering system that was nevertheless congested and providing fertile ground for petty crimes like theft and harassment, the public broadcaster reported.
-The unease was in part for an apparent increase in brazen street violence as the city registered 242 deadly brawls this year between 1 January and 30 September, RTVC reported on 18 November.
+A particular source of concern was an apparent increase in brazen street violence, with the city counting 242 deadly brawls this year between 1 January and 30 September, RTVC reported on 18 November.

 Colombian president attends coca substitution event, deplores violence